weaveworks/weave/site/using-weave/service-management.md

 Services running in containers on a Weave network can be made accessible to the outside world (and, more generally, to other networks) from any Weave host, regardless of where the service containers are located.

-Turning back to the netcat example, your netcat service, which is running in a container on `$HOST1`, needs to be accessible to the outside world via `$HOST2`.
+Turning back to the [netcat example](/site/using-weave/deploying-applications.md), say you want the netcat service, which is running in a container on `$HOST1`, to be accessible to the outside world via `$HOST2`.

 To do this, expose the application network to `$HOST2`, as explained in [Host Network Integration](/site/using-weave/host-network-integration.md) by running: